 FSCQ is the first file system with a machine-checkable proof (in the Coq proof assistant) that its implementation meets its specification and whose specification includes behavior under crashes.

 The original version of FSCQ (as presented in the SOSP 2015 paper) guaranteed transactional behavior for every system call: if the system crashes and recovers, either the entire system call or none of it appears to execute.
+A followup paper (presented in SOSP 2017) improved performance by deferring durability of writes and specifying the new relaxed behavior.

 - Tej Chajed (PhD)